Article first published May 2016, updated January 2019

 What is an animated GIF?

 A GIF is an image file, like a JPG or PNG, but a GIF can contain animation.
-The animation type can vary from scenes cut from videos to slideshow style animation featuring multiple still frames of different images.
+The animation type can vary: They can be scenes cut from videos or slideshow style animation featuring multiple still frames of different images.

 How do you create an animated GIF?

-Animated GIFs can be created using a variety of different types of software.
-Here we’ll talk about the one you’re more likely to be aware of and used to – Adobe Photoshop.
+You can create an animated GIF using a variety of different types of software.
+Here we’ll talk about the one you’re more likely aware of and already used to: Adobe Photoshop.

-With Adobe Photoshop, you can create animated GIFs in some different ways including frame-by-frame animation and by importing a video.
+With Adobe Photoshop, you can create animated GIFs through different methods, including frame-by-frame animation and by importing a video.

 Frame-by-frame animation is great if you’d like to cycle through a handful of products, or if you want to create an animation that only has a small number movements.